Parry’s Penstemon: Harbinger of Spring

 Should You Fertilize?

-Pruning and Thinning
+Pruning & Thinning

-Parry’s penstemon doesn’t like to be crowded so if it reseeds, sometimes the best strategy is to remove older plants to give its offspring room to grow.
+Parry’s penstemon doesn’t like to be crowded, so if it reseeds, sometimes the best strategy is to remove older plants to give its offspring room to grow.

-Parry’s Penstemon Cultivars
+Parry’s Penstemon Cultivar

 Did you enjoy this article?